muratk5n/thirdwave/en/README.md

 ---

 This tech can form the basis of a portable, plug-and-play heating infrastructure wout natgas, or electricity.
+CHP can handle the rest.

 Lavo: "BBQ functions in a unique manner by relying on heat exchange technology, a chemical reaction between hydrogen and oxygen to create